PWD2/Sgrstlfr.v1.0/README.md

 **The simple useage:
 The program only needs to contain the following basic parameters to run

---fa ; The fasta file of the unSCRaMbLE genome that has been indexed.
+--fa ; The fasta file of the unSCRaMbLE genome that has been indexed.<br>
 --fq1 : 1-end fastq file of stLFR paired-end sequencing.
 --fq2 : 2-terminal fastq file of stLFR paired-end sequencing.
 --rfcvg : Sequencing depth file for the unSCRaMbLE genome --n : The output process file and the file name of the result.
 [Note: The pre-file name of the process file search]